everythingeverywhere/lab-sb-app/workshop/content/exercises/02-exe.md

 You need a new project with the dependency `Spring Web`.
 There are many ways to begin a new project from the most popular at the [Spring Initializr](start.spring.io) website, with the Spring Boot CLI, cloning repos, and using Spring Tools in your favorite IDE.

-To make things easier we have your project ready for you it is appropriately called `spring-boot` and has the `Spring Web` dependency and chose `Maven` as our build tool.
+To make things easier your project is ready for you it is appropriately called `spring-boot` and has the `Spring Web` dependency with `Maven` as the build tool.

 First, lets move into `spring-boot` in both teminals to make our commands relative to this path.
 ```execute-all